-The open enrollment period for 2018 health coverage goes from November 1, 2017 to December 15, 2017.
-So you only have six weeks to sign up for a new plan.
-An added complication is that every Sunday during open enrollment, the HealthCare.gov website will be down for maintenance from midnight (12 am) to noon (12 pm).
-The only exception is December 10, 2017—the last Sunday before open enrollment ends.
+The open enrollment period for 2019 goes from November 1 to December 15, 2018.
+That’s only 6 weeks to pick a new plan.
+And one thing that is different this year is that every Sunday (except the final Sunday, December 9) the website will be down for maintenance from midnight (12 am) to noon (12 pm).

-Depending on your insurance situation, you may want to check out HealthCare.gov or your state’s exchange.
 The health insurance marketplace allows you to compare different plans to select the one that’s the best fit for you.
-You can sort plans by the cost of premiums, or by how much you might expect to pay in deductibles before coverage kicks in.
-It may also be possible for you to qualify for premium assistance to lower what you pay for coverage, and help with deductibles and copayments to reduce your costs even further, however this assistance is still being debated in Congress.
+You can sort plans by the cost of premiums, or by how much you might expect to pay in deductibles before coverage begins.

 - Use a computer: The healthcare marketplace is not mobile-friendly.
 If you don’t have a computer, head over to your local library to enroll.

-- There’s help if you need it: If you need language help or other assistance, the Healthcare.gov website has a directory that can help connect you to local resources.
-Depending on what you’re looking for, it might be most helpful to type in your state to see what statewide resources are available.
+- There’s help if you need it: If you need foreign language help or other assistance, the Healthcare.gov website has a directory that can help connect you to local resources.

-- Don’t wait until the last minute: Six weeks can go by quickly, but enrolling at the last minute increases your chances of overwhelming the system and experiencing technical difficulties.
+- Don’t wait until the last minute: Six weeks can go by quickly, but enrolling at the last minute could increase your chances of experiencing technical difficulties.